youssofKarhani/number-recogintion/README.md

 # Number Recogintion

 Overview
-This project is a neural network based image/number recognition system built using HTML, CSS, and JavaScript.
+<br/>This project is a neural network based image/number recognition system built using HTML, CSS, and JavaScript.
 The user has an 8x10 grid to draw a number, which is then used to train the neural network.
 The neural network is implemented manually, with a focus on understanding the underlying matrix operations.

 Usage
 Open the project in a web browser.